svind1er/MegabonkMinimap/README.md

 - **Zoom** → how much of the map the minimap camera shows
   - Higher zoom value = zoomed out (see more of the map)
   - Lower zoom value = zoomed in (see less)
+- **Always Show Boss** → if boss arrow should be visible before you spot the portal
+  - true: the minimap creates the boss arrow immediately.
+  - false: the arrow only appears after the portal is spotted (default behaviour).

 ---